ruishanteo/cs4218-2420-ecom-project-team25/README.md

 After setting up both the frontend and backend:

+1. Navigate to the root directory first.

-1. Start the backend server
+2. Start the backend server
    ```
    npm run server
    ```
    Your backend API will be running at `http://localhost:6060`.

-2. Start the frontend app
+3. Start the frontend app
    ```
    npm run client
    ```